 Grade I: The kneecap can be moved out of place manually but will fall back into its natural position once the manipulator lets go.

 Grade 2: The kneecap occasionally slips out of its groove, spontaneously creating an intermittent lameness.
 The kneecap will go back in place on its own.
-Whether or not it needs surgery depends on several factors: how often lameness is a problem, how long lameness lasts when it is a problem.
+Whether it needs surgery depends on how often lameness is a problem and how long lameness lasts when it is a problem.
 Another reason to proceed with surgical intervention is for prevention.
 If the ridge of bone on the inside of the knee wears down, the Grade 2 will progress to Grade 3.
-This progression can be prevented with surgery.
+Surgery can prevent this progression.

-This procedure alone may be adequate for a mild case but is often used as an adjunctive procedure to supplement one of the other surgeries.
-When the patella slips out of its groove, the joint capsule surrounding it is stretched to allow this motion.
+Also called lateral reinforcement, this procedure alone may be adequate for a mild case of canine medial patellar luxation but is often used as an adjunctive procedure to supplement one of the other surgeries.
+When the patella slips out of its groove, the joint capsule surrounding stretches to allow this motion.
 Imbrication simply involves taking a tuck in the joint capsule.
 The tightened joint capsule does not allow for the slipping of the kneecap and the kneecap is confined to its proper groove.

 The patella rides in a groove at the bottom of the femur (thigh bone).
-In toy breed dogs this groove is shallow, which allows the patella to slip.
+In toy breed dogs, this groove is shallow, which allows the patella to slip.
 If the groove is deepened, the patella stays where it belongs.
 The normal groove in the femur is lined by slippery lubricated cartilage, called hyaline cartilage.
-This cartilage is peeled or cut away, the bone underneath is sliced out to form a deeper groove, and the cartilage is replaced.
+Surgeons peel or cut away this cartilage, they slice the bone underneath to deepen the groove, and they replace the cartilage.
 Techniques that do not preserve the original cartilage are no longer recommended.

+This is also called tibial tuberosity transposition.
 If the knock-kneed conformation has already started to set in, the tibias (or leg bones) will have rotated.
 In particular, the crest on the tibia where the thigh muscle (the quadriceps femoris) attaches may have migrated inward.
 If this is the case, the crest will have to be removed and pinned back where it belongs to straighten out the leg.
-Severe rotation of the tibias may involve actually cutting through the entire bone and de-rotating it back into place.
+Severe rotation of the tibias may involve cutting through the entire bone and rotating it back into place.

-Some surgeons feel that doing one leg at a time, 8 weeks or more apart, is beneficial as the patient will have one good rear leg upon which to walk.
-If the patient is very young (under age one year) it may be a good idea to do both legs at the same time so as to prevent conformational problems in the leg that is not operated on first.
-Every surgeon will have their own philosophy on whether or not to do both legs at once.
+Some surgeons prefer to stage MPL surgery for dogs.
+By doing one leg at a time, at least eight weeks apart, the patient will have one good rear leg upon which to walk.
+If the patient is less than one year old, it may be a good idea to do both legs at the same time to prevent conformational problems in the leg that is not operated on first.
+Every surgeon will have their own philosophy on whether to do both legs at once.
 Consult your surgeon about pros and cons and decide.